UNINETTSigma2/documentation/training/events/2026-Parallel-Computing.md

 These seminars are at a basic-to-intermediate level, and targeted towards participants at the preceding OnBoarding event.
 However, these seminars will also be open to others.

 ## Practical Information
-- Basic command line/linux workflows are expected to be known. (elements of the [HPC Onboarding course given April 14-16.2026](https://documentation.sigma2.no/training/past/2026-04-hpc-on-boarding.html).
+- Basic command line/linux workflows are expected to be known. (elements of the [HPC Onboarding course given April 14-16.2026](https://documentation.sigma2.no/training/past/2026-04-hpc-on-boarding.html)).
 Also, a certain level of experience with Olivia is expected.

 - The course is open to all and free of charge.
 However, signup is necessary to get access to course resources.

-The course series happens 5 consecutive Wednesdays, starting from Wednesday Sept.
-2nd until Sept.
-30th 2026.
+The course series happens 6 consecutive Wednesdays, starting from Wednesday Sept.
+2nd until Oct.
+7th 2026.

+The Story of Python and how it took over the world: [Python: The Docmentary](https://www.youtube.com/watch?v=GfH4QL4VqJ0)

 **Registration:** [Sign up here](https://docs.google.com/forms/d/e/1FAIpQLSfUzos-tFfbI2lWzpJF8U1s92cW0WYz9dbIH7EGsfTH0biWGw/viewform?usp=dialog)